arti9m/PHP-XLS-Excel-Parser/README.md

 $excel = new MSXLS('path_to_file.xls');
 ```

 5. If no errors occured up to this point, you are ready to read the cells from your file.
-There are two ways you can do it: either read all cells at once into a 2-dimensional array, or read cells row by row.
+There are two ways you can do it: either read all cells at once into a 2-dimensional array (the fastest method), or read cells row by row (slower, but is suitable for database upload and may use much less memory, depending on usage).

 In any case, it's a good idea to check for errors first before reading anything: